 Customers often take to Facebook and Twitter to share their review of their experience.
 Encourage customers to review and rate your Facebook page and leave a positive comment.

 There are several active Food Groups on Facebook, where the foodies often share their experience of going to a restaurant.
 It is a good idea to monitor the conversations happening on these groups.
-Stay on the lookout if anyone is talking about your restaurant—positive or negative.
+Staying on the lookout if anyone is talking about your restaurant—positive or negative is an essential part of online restaurant reputation management.

 2. Respond to Customer Reviews